BagelHole/Plex-Stack/README.md

 ## Hardware Options:
 - 🟢 Old Tower Computer - if you have a leftover computer laying around this is usually the perfect use for them.
-- 🟡 NAS - These can get pricey but they are purpose built to hold lots of data and they come with a CPU & RAM to get you started right away.
+- 🟡 NAS - These can get pricey but they are purpose-built to hold lots of data and they come with a CPU & RAM to get you started right away.
   - [Expensive but strong NAS](https://www.amazon.com/QNAP-TVS-672XT-Thunderbolt-10GbE-Slots/dp/B07JNLNHD1)
   - [More Affordable Option](https://www.amazon.com/TERRAMASTER-F2-223-2Bay-NAS-Storage/dp/B0BF4SWHQN/ref=sr_1_2?ascsubtag=wp-us-1367106051858228500-20&geniuslink=true&keywords=TerraMaster+F2-221+NAS&qid=1686596688&sr=8-2&ufe=app_do%3Aamzn1.fos.c3015c4a-46bb-44b9-81a4-dc28e6d374b3)
   - [Another Affordable Option](https://www.amazon.com/Asustor-AS5202T-Inspired-Attached-Dual-Core/dp/B07PW9DV56?tag=pcguide-best-nas-for-plex-20)
-- 🟡 Mac Mini - Would easily be powerful enough but has no built in drive support so would need external drives.
+- 🟡 Mac Mini - Would easily be powerful enough but has no built-in drive support so would need external drives.
 - 🟡 DIY Build - Use [PC Part Picker](https://pcpartpicker.com/) and look around at builds or make your own.
 - 🟡 Prebuilt Server - Could probably get your hands on a ~$500 prebuilt that has everything you need, probably just need more drives.
   - [Lenovo Tower Servers](https://www.lenovo.com/us/en/c/servers-storage/servers/towers/?orgRef=https%253A%252F%252Fwww.google.com%252F)
   - [Dell Poweredge](https://www.dell.com/en-us/shop/dell-poweredge-servers/sr/servers/tower?appliedRefinements=35986)
-- 🔴 High End PC - Don't waste your gaming PC resources on this stack, it is way overkill.
+- 🔴 High-End PC - Don't waste your gaming PC resources on this stack, it is way overkill.

 # Plex

 [Installing Plex](https://support.plex.tv/articles/200288586-installation/)

 **Tips:**
-- Linux CLI command to download the .deb file: (replace download link with newest version)
+- Linux CLI command to download the .deb file: (replace download link with the newest version)

 ```bash
 wget https://downloads.plex.tv/plex-media-server-new/1.32.3.7192-7aa441827/debian/plexmediaserver_1.32.3.7192-7aa441827_i386.deb